 Real Rush from NetEnt is a classic slot with 3,125 ways to win.
 The maximum jackpot is only 1,000 coins but who cares.
 On my 5th turn of the reels, I won 1500 coins on 5 respins, so it is possible to do well on this candy-themed slot.
 I never acquired 5 strawberries which net you a thousand coins, but the game played easily, and the graphics were crisp.
 And at a return to player of 97 per cent. this one is a subtle but powerful contender.

-Starburst might be the oldest game on this list.
+Starburst might be the oldest game on this list, but it still features on many of the highest paying casinos in New Zealand.
 Available from Net Entrainment, many casinos use free spins on Starburst as part of their promotions and bonuses.
 Even though the game has no progressive jackpot, no bonus rounds, and a max of 3 respins, players keep returning to it because of its classic simplicity and the fact that you can win both ways on the play, which builds up a lot of small wins fast.
 And if you get really lucky, you can max out at 50,000 coins per win.
 I did well on Starburst, and were Gonzo’s Quest not available, would probably choose this as a second alternative due to its high RTP of 97 per cent.